About Red and Grey Sightings

 If your sighting was outside our Westmorland Red Squirrels area, we may pass on your report to the appropriate voluntary red squirrel group within our umbrella group, Northern Red Squirrels, including the personal details you have supplied – there are over 15 different voluntary red squirrel groups covering most of Cumbria.
 If your sighting was outside the areas covered by these voluntary groups, we may similarly pass your sighting on to Red Squirrels Northern England or to the relevant Wildlife Trust.

-When collated, red squirrel sighting reports may be forwarded to organisations such as Red Squirrels Northern England for inclusion in the regional database, and to Cumbria Biodiversity Data Centre to be available to researchers, planners and similar.
+When collated with other records, details of squirrel sighting reports may be forwarded to organisations such as Red Squirrels Northern England for inclusion in the regional database, and to Cumbria Biodiversity Data Centre to be available to researchers, planners, policy-makers and similar.
 We also circulate the collated records within our own group and share them with our conservation partners.
 These collated sightings records are in an anonymised form and do not contain your personal details.
 Both WRS and Red Squirrels Northern England produce maps and statistics based on the collated records, but again, no personal details are included.

 Comments are closed.